Arshitha/BIDS-helper-scripts/README.md

 ## pydeface

-- I have a conda environment with pydeface and it's dependencies installed on it.
+- I have a conda environment with just pydeface and it's dependencies installed on it.
+Just to keep things separate and there are some advantages in terms of processing speed.
 But using your base conda environment while installing pydeface will work just fine but make sure to change/edit the code within the `pydeface-helper-notebook` according to your installation location.